Meneer-de-Bruin/webcurator-api-documentation/webcurator-docs/guides/apis/api-group_member_POST.rst

 === ==========================================================================
 400 Bad request, non-existing target-id has been given.
-400 Bad request, non-existing part has been given.
+400 Bad request, non-existing group-id has been given.
+400 Group already contains member with id <id>.
+400 No group or target with id <id> exists.
 403 Not authorized, user is no longer logged in.
 405 Method not allowed, only POST, GET, PUT, DELETE are allowed.
 === ==========================================================================